datawaver/emre-airflow/README.md

 emre-airflow is a project that sets up an Apache Airflow instance using Docker and utilizes 'emre-config' to configure an AWS EMR cluster.
 This README provides an overview of the project, installation instructions, usage guidelines, and other relevant information.

+The current version of emre-airflow is a work in progress and is not yet ready for production use.
+We are actively interating over the project and will update this README as we make progress.

+## Overview

+We are setting up a local Airflow and a local Spark cluster to run Spark jobs on the local cluster.
+Later we will configure the Airflow to run Spark jobs on an AWS EMR cluster with the configuration of 'emre-config'.

 ## Prerequisites

 Before getting started with emre-airflow, ensure that you have the following prerequisites installed: